-Retinoblastomas are usually found when a child is brought to a doctor because he or she has certain signs or symptoms.
+Retinoblastomas are usually found when a child is brought to a doctor because they are having certain signs or symptoms.

-For most types of cancer, the diagnosis is made with a biopsy.
-During a biopsy, the doctor removes a sample from the tumor and sends it to a lab to be looked at under a microscope.
+For most types of cancer, a biopsy is needed to make the diagnosis.
+During a biopsy, the doctor takes a sample from the tumor and sends it to a lab to be looked at with a microscope.

-If your child has signs or symptoms of retinoblastoma, the doctor will examine your child’s eyes and get a complete medical history.
-The doctor will ask about the child’s symptoms and may ask about any family history of retinoblastoma or other cancers.
-This information is important when deciding if more tests and exams are needed.
-Your family history is also useful for determining whether other relatives could possibly pass the retinoblastoma (RB1) gene change on to their children or develop this cancer themselves (if they are young children) and might benefit from genetic counseling.
+If your child has signs or symptoms of retinoblastoma, the doctor will examine your child’s eyes and get a complete medical history to learn more about your child’s symptoms.
+The doctor may also ask about any family history of retinoblastoma or other cancers.
+This can be important when deciding if more tests and exams are needed.
+Your family history is also useful for determining whether other relatives could possibly pass the retinoblastoma (RB1) gene change on to their children or develop this cancer themselves (if they are young children), and if they might benefit from genetic counseling and testing.

 If a retinoblastoma is suspected, the doctor will refer you to an ophthalmologist (a doctor who specializes in eye diseases), who will examine the eye closely to be more certain about the diagnosis.
 The ophthalmologist will use special lights and magnifying lenses to look inside the eye.
-Usually, the child needs to be under general anesthesia (asleep) during the exam so that the doctor can take a careful and detailed look.
+Usually, the child needs to be asleep (under general anesthesia) during the exam so that the doctor can take a careful and detailed look.

 Imaging tests use x-rays, sound waves, magnetic fields, or radioactive substances to create pictures of the inside of the body.
 Imaging tests may be done for a number of reasons, including: